CONTENT WARNING: Contains lots of wasps, but if you’re frightened please read on. Also there is a video of a wasp fighting a spider later on.

 You see wasps are a pollinator, pollinating species are seeing a shocking global decline, somewhere in the region of up to 75% reduction in populations in places.
 There is desperate, on-going ecology work to find the reasons for this, and counter it, because, as I have mentioned before, up to 8% of our global food crops require animal pollinators.
 As far as wild species go that number is probably significantly higher.
 So whilst humans are busy destroying habitats (particularly meadowlands, grasslands, areas usually abundant in wildflowers but that we prefer a nice, neat lawn on or are destroying for farming) we are also impacting the habitat of pollinators.
 When we reduce our numbers of pollinators it affects our food supply.

 In the UK we already have record numbers of food-bank users.
 In 2009 (before the major impact of the financial crisis and the government campaign of cuts took its toll) there were already more deaths from starvation than bee, wasp or hornet stings!
 In 2017 the numbers of deaths where starvation or malnutrition was a mentioned factor in reported cause of death (according to ONS data) was 445 – the overall trend since 2003 has been rising.
 In the UK!
 A wealthy western nation, we are seeing increased death due to starvation!
 What is going to happen when our food supply is restricted due to lack of pollinators impacting the relative yields of food crops?
 More people starve.
 Globally!
-We’re probably talking millions of lives, a scale of death that makes Covid look like a damn birthday party in comparison!
+We’re probably talking millions or billions, of lives, a scale of death that makes Covid look like a damn birthday party in comparison!

 All of this will, if current geopolitical and socio-economic trends continue, negatively impact black, brown, Asian, indigenous, low socio-economic status, disabled and Global South communities significantly more than it will rich white people.
 I’m a damn disabled working-class dude!
 My whiteness isn’t saving me in this crisis, I’m a dead man!
 And do you know what?
 You middle-class people need to watch your backs too, because this is going to bump you down that ladder.
 Persecution of pollinating insects, their rapid decline in numbers, and the impact it will have on our entire planet is going to be such a tsunami of suffering those waves will lap at your feet too!
 You’ll die too.
 You’ll go broke, lose your houses, lean on an uncaring government and learn the lessons people in my position have been trying to convince you of for years – this system is rigged and you’re disposable capital to them.